avalanche-foundation/ACPs/ACPs/285-reduce-minimum-consumption-rate/README.md

 ## Abstract

 This proposal reduces the `MinConsumptionRate` parameter governing Primary Network staking rewards from 10% to 7.5%. `MinConsumptionRate` sets the annualized reward rate for a validator whose stake duration approaches the minimum staking duration period. `MaxConsumptionRate` is not modified, leaving the maximum reward available to long-term validators unchanged.
 The change is intended to improve the long-term alignment between staking duration and network security and to redistribute rewards toward longer-duration participants.
-It is one of a series of ACPs intended to improve tokenomics and validator economics.
+It is one of a series of ACPs intended to improve network security and validator economics.

 ## Motivation